-CAN you crack Melbourne unsolved murders and mysteries?
-Even collect some of the unclaimed millions of dollars of rewards?
+CAN you crack unsolved murders and mysteries?
+Collect millions of dollars of rewards?

-Our 2.5 hour tour (schools 2 hours) day or evening usually starts at Federation Square and ends in Bourke Street travelling via Swanston, Collins, Spring and Bourke streets and through Chinatown.
-We go to the locations, consider the evidence and ask the hard questions.
+WHEN : Tours can be any length but are normally 2.5 hours (schools two hours) day or evening by arrangement They usually starts at Federation Square and finish in Bourke Street.
+We go to the locations, consider the evidence and ask the questions.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS